uimaxbai/tidal-ui/README.md

 ## Development Notes

-- HIFI API requests are proxied through the first-party SvelteKit route at `/api/proxy` so the browser can call the API without CORS errors.
+- Some requests are proxied through the first-party SvelteKit route at `/api/proxy` so the browser can call the API without CORS errors.
 - API responses are cached in Redis when the following environment variables are present:
   - `REDIS_URL` (preferred) or `REDIS_HOST`/`REDIS_PORT`/`REDIS_PASSWORD`/`REDIS_USERNAME`
   - Optional tuning knobs: